textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 ## Account types

-There are three general types of user accounts in Textpattern, conceptually speaking:
+Three general types of user accounts exist in Textpattern, conceptually speaking:

 1. administrator account (sole, all-powerful)
 2. publishing accounts (the range of roles and privileges)